 That discrepancy, CRL believes, is due to the fact that there are many obstacles to reaching underserved rural communities and getting the communities to apply for, and be successful in securing, funds for projects.
 Other grant-making organizations, such as USDA’s Sustainable Agriculture Research and Education (SARE) program, face similar challenges of not receiving enough quality applications from rural communities.

 New Outreach Program

-The new program will be partnership with the CCHD in which NCRLC will develop an outreach and education campaign to promote the application for CCHD grants.
-We will highlight success stories and publicize the stories of select CCHD funded projects through the NCRLC’s electronic bulletins, website and magazine; and develop related stories for publication in diocesan newspapers, newsletters and websites.
+The new program will be partnership with the CCHD in which CRL will develop an outreach and education campaign to promote the application for CCHD grants.
+We will highlight success stories and publicize the stories of select CCHD funded projects through the CRL’s electronic bulletins, website and magazine; and develop related stories for publication in diocesan newspapers, newsletters and websites.